 - New OSHA records you must keep (illnesses? testing results? safety measures?)

-- Future considerations like contact tracing and immunity certificates
+- Other considerations like contact tracing and future immunity certificates

 Plus, you'll be able to ask Dan your specific questions about reopening challenges in your workplace.

 Mistakes on any of these important points can lead to big-time safety, health or legal troubles in your workplace.
-Join us on June 24 to learn how to open your workplace, welcome employees and prepare for this "new abnormal" world.
+Join us on August 14 to learn how to stay in legal compliance while creating a safe and healthy workplace for your employees and customers.

 Pat DiDomenico, Editorial Director